-If you walk along the main street in the city you’ll no doubt come across the many tour operators, offering Canal Cruises, Heineken Brewery Tours and lots more.
-We used Tours and Tickets to book a combo tour which included a Canal Cruise and the Brewery tour for €31.
+If you walk along Amsterdam’s main streets you’ll no doubt come across many tour operators which offer Canal Cruises, Heineken Brewery Tours and other unique experiences.
+Tours and Tickets offer plenty of great options and combo tours for visitors.
+On my visit, we booked a Canal Cruise and Brewery combo tour for just €31.

 The Canal Cruise lasts for just over an hour (depending on which tour guide you have), and is a great opportunity to take in the best of Amsterdam.
 You’ll learn all about the history of each district you pass, it’s people and its buildings.
-You receive a headset when boarding the boat which you can use to listen to the tour in a variety of languages.
+You receive a headset when boarding the boat which you can use to listen to the tour in a variety of languages, meaning you won’t miss out on any vital info!

-The Heineken Experience is a must do, even if you’re not a Heineken fan (for those of you who are, you get 3 free pints during the tour).
-You are left to walk round the museum at your own pace, which is a great idea.
-In each room there is a guide talking about what’s going on in the room and a different aspect of Heineken’s history.
-There’s of course a gift shop at the end and you can also create your own personalised glass to buy too.
+The Heineken Experience is a must do, even if you’re not a Heineken fan (for those of you who are, we received 3 free pints during the tour).
+You can walk round the museum at your own pace, with a guide placed in each room to explain different aspects of Heineken’s history and the brewery process.
+Naturally, there is a great gift shop at the end of the tour, where you can even create your own personalised glass!

 Vondelpark is the largest city park in Amsterdam, and is often bustling with walkers, exercise classes, and families out for the day with picnics.
 If you have a free afternoon, why not grab yourself a coffee and have a wander and explore the beautiful park.